jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/NullSafety/task.md

 ### Theory

 When defining a type, you can specify that it can also have the special `null` value.
-It's a `null` reference that doesn't refer to anything.
+It's a `null` reference, which doesn't refer to anything.
-What this means in more detail we will learn in next parts of the course, for now it is enough to know some basic things.
+What this means in more detail, we will learn in following parts of the course, for now it is enough to know some basic things.

 To indicate that a type might be `null`, you should add `?` to the type, for example: